Mollie Huston Lee: Emphasis on community outreach and programming

-Mollie Huston Lee viewed the civic education of community members as essential and she created a well-defined philosophy of community affairs that is evident throughout her career.
+Mollie Huston Lee viewed the civic education of community members as essential, and she created a well-defined philosophy of community affairs that is evident throughout her career.
 Lee stated: "If you're a public librarian, you have to be with the people to find out their wants and needs and supply them with the materials to give them the insight to a more wholesome life through reading materials.
 You can't just sit behind a desk and issue books."
-Programming at the Harrison Library included lectures featuring black and white speakers, children's authors, and an expanded story time.
+Programming at the Harrison Library included lectures featuring both Black and white speakers, children's authors, and an expanded story time.
 An emphasis was placed on adult education, "[teaching] them how to live better, longer, fuller and more enjoyable lives."
 Educational programs directed to residents of the rural Raleigh area provided instruction in the development of reading and writing skills.
 Discussion groups on relevant topics were also created for patrons of all ages with the idea of keeping community members informed and aware of current news issues.
-The Harrison Library was well known regionally and nationally for providing services and programs for the aged, blind, disadvantaged, and illiterate.
-Programming at the Harrison Library fulfilled a need within the community.
-Children were provided with educational and recreational tools to assist with their formation as good citizens and adults were provided with materials to aid with their wholesome and useful life within their community.
+The Richard B. Harrison Library was well known regionally and nationally for providing services and programs for the aged, blind, disadvantaged, and illiterate.

 Membership and honors

-The esteem to which Mollie Huston Lee was held is indicated by her selection as a United Nations Educational, Scientific and Cultural Organization (UNESCO) library delegate and her appointment as a trustee of the State Library of North Carolina.
-Lee also was instrumental in the foundation of the North Carolina Negro Library Association (NCNLA) which dissolved once the American Library Association (ALA) and the North Carolina Library Association opened membership to African Americans.
-She was the second African American elected at-large to the ALA council, serving from 1950 to 1954 and in 1971 Lee represented ALA at the White House Conference on Aging.
+Mollie Huston Lee was selected as a United Nations Educational, Scientific and Cultural Organization (UNESCO) library delegate, as well as a trustee of the State Library of North Carolina.
+Additionally, Lee was instrumental in the foundation of the North Carolina Negro Library Association (NCNLA) which dissolved once the American Library Association (ALA) and the North Carolina Library Association opened membership to African Americans.
+She was the second African American elected at-large to the ALA council, serving from 1950 to 1954, and in 1971, Lee represented ALA at the White House Conference on Aging.
 In 1971, Lee was the first African American woman elected "Tar Heel of the Week" as a result of her numerous professional and civic contributions to the state of North Carolina.